abduladi/django-forum/README.md

 Simple implementation of a forum with the following basic features:

-user authentication
-users create topics
-logged in users can respond to created topics
+user authentication, users create topics, logged in users can respond to created topics.

-work is still in progress for other features.
+Work is still in progress for other features.